 It is the responsibility of your visual brand (when you provide a service) to do a few things.

 Showcase what you're specifically good at doing and

 You can't logically reflect either of the previously mentioned things through your visual brand, if you've never considered what you're known for.
 And when you simply create marketing materials without that clarity, you miss the opportunity to create a bonding experience between you and your ideal clients.

 We all know what we do, but we all don’t understand what we do.
 So before actually creating a visual representation of what you do, ask yourself these two questions.

 Where is the transformation for the client to experience?

 This is even more important with your website, you need to get to the point much faster.
 The other seemingly important things you may feel the urge to talk about, for the strength of that message, trim it if it disrupts a potential client’s attention or interest.

 Designers Need To Get Real!

-For someone’s business to warrant being online, it must be in the right position for your efforts to be effective before you can consider them a possible client.
-It is the absence of specific things offline that make founders afraid to invest in an online presence.
-But they won't admit this because it’s much easier to nickel-and-dime, then blame the designer.
+That's why for someone’s to be a perfect fit to work with me, their values and business needs to be in alignment and the right position (meaning, have reputation, and clients) respectively first, if I'm to really believe my work will be effective.
+Outside of that, how can any designer consider someone to be a serious possible client?
+It is the absence of these specific things offline that make founders afraid to invest in an online presence or even capable of sustaining one.
+But they won't admit this because it’s much easier to blame the designer.
 And within the context of crooked design work, they will be right.
 But, in the hands of an experienced professional, specific information about your business is vital to the visual branding process.